MicrosoftDocs/VBA-Docs/api/Visio.Viewer.GetErrorMessage.md

 ## Remarks

-If you pass an error code that Visio Viewer does not recognize, the  **GetErrorMessage** method will return either a string saying so, or nothing.
+If you pass an error code that Visio Viewer does not recognize, the **GetErrorMessage** method returns either a string saying so or nothing.

-If you pass the value that the  **[LastErrorCode](Visio.LastErrorCode.md)** property returns, the **GetErrorMessage** method returns the last error code that Visio Viewer returned.
+If you pass the value that the **[LastErrorCode](Visio.Viewer.LastErrorCode.md)** property returns, the **GetErrorMessage** method returns the last error code that Visio Viewer returned.

 ## Example

 The following code shows how to use the **GetErrorMessage** method to get a description of the last error code that Visio Viewer returned.

 ```vb
 Debug.Print vsoViewer.GetErrorMessage(vsoViewer.LastErrorCode)